PillowFishSticks/MP2-DogBird/TESTING.md

    - Check that different page sections are stacked on top of one another.
    - Responsive design was also tested in the Chrome Developer Tools device simulators on all options and orientations.
    - Check that all buttons, and other elements are the correct proportions and easily clickable with a finger.
-   - No content squashed or squeezed or disproportionate in size.
+   - No content is squashed or squeezed or disproportionate in size.
    - Confirm that all clicks and swipes operate as expected on touch screen.

 ### Browser compatibilty